Chalearm/OpenGL_Basic/README.md

 # OpenGL_Basic
-This repo is for making the sample OpenGL source code with any programming language.
+This repo is for making the sample OpenGL source code with any programming language (now only python and c/c++).